-Cleaning around 800 bricks for hours on end has got to be one of the most boring but best money saving jobs we’ve done in the house so far.
-Whist I hated every minute of it, taking down the wall and cleaning the bricks ourselves saved us about £600 (which has gone towards another project that’s just been completed!
+Cleaning around 800 bricks for hours on end has got to be one of the most boring but best money-saving jobs we’ve done in the house so far.
+Whilst I hated every minute of it, taking down the wall and cleaning the bricks ourselves saved us about £600 (which has gone towards another project that’s just been completed!
 I sooo can’t wait to share!)

 Now that the wall is finished, we can’t help noticing all of the other projects that still need to be completed.

 But to start with, we now need to find a new garden gate.
 We’ve been looking at both wooden gates and wrought iron ones.
 It’s really difficult to decide… what would you choose?
 Do you have any projects you’re trying to get finished before winter kicks in?
 Have you ever done any horrible building related jobs to save money?

 You can catch up on our other wall related posts here:

 Part 1 – Another Brick In The Wall